 When I first discovered this little gold mine, my first thought was my ancestor William Henry BRETT.
 William Henry is the son of Martin W. BRETT.
 My sources for this relationship are mostly circumstantial because birth records, newspaper accounts of births and probate records for the time period that Martin lived doesn’t exist.
 However, William Henry is in Martin’s household in 1850 and 1860.
 He follows his older brother to war in 1862 even though he was underage.
 He had an illegitimate son in 1869, named William Henry Brett, Jr who is living with his grandparents in 1870 and 1880 and listed as a grandson in 1880 and he references William Henry, Sr as his father on a document in William Henry Sr’s Confederate pension record.
 William Henry, Jr was also Clerk of the Court in Holmes County for a number of years.

 I also know that this was William H. Brett, Sr’s son from my grandmother who was wonderfully honest and humorous in sharing what she knew about her family when I interviewed her in the 70s.
 William Henry, Sr married my 2nd great-grandmother, Sarah Ann, just before or after the birth of William Henry, Jr, though according to my grandmother, Sarah Ann was not his mother.
 They had at least four children according to the 1880 census and the 1885 Florida census, one being my great-grandfather Jessie Lee BRETT.
 Sarah Ann died between 1885 and 1892 based on the 1885 census and William Henry’s 1892-1893 homestead application in which he references his wife recently passing away.
 He marries Lora Elvira BUTTRAM and has seven more children.
-This marriage is well documented by my interview with my grandmother, descendants of this couple, census, probate records and Confederate widow’s pension.
+This marriage is well documented by my interview with my grandmother, descendants of this couple, census, probate records, and Confederate widow’s pension.

 A number of years back I had a wonderful email correspondence with a woman descended from one of the children of William Henry, Sr and Lora BUTTRAM BRETT who indicated that William Henry, Sr’s probate was a bit messy but at the time she had no easy way to send me copies and I was a long way from Holmes County.
 But my time with the online records at FamilySearch paid off.
-I’ve downloaded a number of records so far, have began the process of transcribing them and hope to find a few more before my search is done.
+I’ve downloaded a number of records so far, have begun the process of transcribing them and hope to find a few more before my search is done.
 It was indeed messy and somewhat contentious, but I now have more circumstantial evidence on the children from William Henry, Sr and Sarah Ann.

 My biggest brick wall in this family is Sarah Ann’s maiden name, which continues to elude me.
 They had two sons: Martin Moses (or Moses Martin) and Jessie Lee.
 Jessie Lee’s informant (one of his sons) on his death certificate did not know either of Jessie Lee’s parents.
 I hope to get my hands on Martin Moses’ death certificate this year.
 He was older, maybe I will be lucky.
 Martin Moses was likely named for his two grandfathers: Martin BRETT and Moses ??.
 I’m pursuing this avenue as well.
 There is at least one Moses in Holmes County during the right time period (where William Henry Sr was born) and another in an adjoining Georgia county (his wife was born in GA based on census info); both with a Sarah in the household in 1860.
 I am going to research these two men in the hopes I will find the right family and if not, keep looking.